foundry-rs/foundry/forge/README.md

 - `function ffi(string[] calldata) external returns (bytes memory)` Executes the arguments as a command in the system shell and returns stdout.
-Note that this cheatcode means test authors can execute arbitrary code on user machines as part of a call to `dapp test`, for this reason all calls to `ffi` will fail unless the `--ffi` flag is passed.
+Note that this cheatcode means test authors can execute arbitrary code on user machines as part of a call to `forge test`, for this reason all calls to `ffi` will fail unless the `--ffi` flag is passed.

 - `function deal(address who, uint256 amount)`: Sets an account's balance